 Buying a car in South Africa

 Buying a car in South Africa can be a slow process, as there’s extra paperwork involved for foreign buyers.
-Your resident’s visa or work permit will be the most important thing you’ll need before buying a car, in order to arrange South African car registration.
+Your resident’s visa or work permit is the most important thing you’ll need before buying a car, in order to arrange South African car registration.

 Driving a foreign car in South Africa